Pre-Configured Proxies

 Mask Response Transform

-Mask response transforms can be used to transform the body of the response received from the destination before returning a response from the proxy.
+Mask response transform can be used to transform the body of the response received from the destination before returning a response from the proxy.

 Regex Matcher

-matcher are defined as regular expressions and a replacement character.
+Mask response transform using the regex matcher is defined using regular expressions and a replacement character.

 {